 I put up this pic of my pregnancy bump the other day, and the responses cracked me up.
-Everyone loved the bump (because, duh, who wouldn’t oooh and aaah over a baby-bulging belly?) but what my fellow moms were MOST impressed with was the hair.
-“How on earth,” they pondered, “are you still fixing up your hair when you’re THAT pregnant?”
-I have my hands full and the morning routine can be a battle, but I’ve found a couple useful tools to help me expedite the process and go from wet to waves in less than ten minutes.
+Everyone loved the bump (because, duh, who wouldn't oooh and aaah over a baby-bulging belly?) but what my fellow moms were MOST impressed with was the way I style my hair from wet to waves in less than ten minutes.
+“How on earth,” they pondered, “are you still fixing up your hair when you're THAT pregnant?”
+I have my hands full and the morning routine can be a battle, but I've found a couple useful tools to help me expedite the process and go from wet to waves in less than ten minutes.

 Come along and I'll show you my shortcuts!

 This is me after hopping out of the shower, throwing on a bit of makeup and putting some curl gel in my hair.
 Any old curl gel will do.

 I have relatively fine hair, but A LOT of it.
 For me, the Conair Velvet Paddle Brush works best to tame my mane.
 My hair has a bit of a natural wave that's kind of annoying, if you ask me, because I can never quite perfect the straight-and-sleek look but I can't just run out the door without doing something to my hair.
 On the bright side, I don't have to fuss with a round brush to get my hair to hold a curl.
 If you have straight-as-stick hair, you'll want to use the Conair Professional Round Brush to encourage it to stay put.